hagemt/sv-transit-py/README.md

 See [screenshots](#screenshots) below to understand potential use cases.

+All supported OS/Python variants are listed in `.github/workflows/...`

 ## Setup

 In an executable script named `ct` or `calt` for Caltrain: